jamesgol/woocommerce-cart-stock-reducer/README.md

 ## Changelog ##
+### 1.15 ###
+* Fix countdown not showing when using cart widget to delete item
+* Fix minor notice being logged when used with some other unknown plugin

 ### 1.05 ###
 * Fix issue with url in 'View Cart' button being null
 * Add loading translations